fireflowerr/sudoku.hs/README.md

 ## About
 This is a simple sudoku game built with gtk3 using the haskell-gi library.
-Sudokhs does not require any internet connection and is capabe of generating, validating, and solving sudoku tables.
+Sudokhs does not require any internet connection and is capable of generating, validating, and solving sudoku tables.

 ## Building